bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 Since the PolarHRMonitor knows its own connection state, we can avoid starting sampling before the device is actually connected.
 See the `start()` method.

 Note that this implementation still has the problem that the user needs to wait until the `init()` method has run before pressing the "Start" button.
-Also note that the state of the device isn't updated correctly in the UI, and that update of the UI has to take place in a `setState()` Widget methods - which is bad coding :-(
+Also note that the state of the device isn't updated correctly in the UI, and that update of the UI has to take place in a `setState()` Widget method - which is bad coding :-(

 ### Defining the HR Monitor Interface

-We now use an interface (abstract class) to defined what an HR monitor is:
+We now use an interface (abstract class) to define what an HR monitor is:

 ```dart
 /// A Heart Rate (HR) Monitor interface.